-The BTEC Extended Certificate is the equivalent to one A Level.
+The BTEC Level 3 Extended Certificate is a one A Level equivalent, two year course.

 Students often complement their Performing Arts course with subjects such as English Literature or English Language and Literature, Media, Film and Business.
 Studying Performing Arts often helps students build their confidence and improve their presentation skills.